Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Hit a tree, drive into a pole, wall or anything else solid enough, and you might be looking at serious damage to your car, and possibly your health.
+Hit a tree or drive into a pole, wall or anything else solid enough, and you might be looking at serious damage to your car, and possibly your health.
 Left with a damaged vehicle and a hefty repair bill, you may be wondering if these incidents are covered by your insurance.
 That all depends on your coverage and the cause of the incident.

-The only circumstances where cheaper third-party fire and theft car insurance will cover you are if:
+The only circumstances where cheaper third-party fire and theft car insurance will cover you are:

-- a thief stole your car and then drove it into a tree, a pole or other solid object; or
+- Your car is stolen.
+If a thief drives your car into a tree, a pole or other solid object, it may be covered.

 Would I have to pay for damage to the pole?

-It depends on who the pole belongs to and the exact circumstances of the crash, but typically yes, you will have to pay for the damage.
+It depends on who the pole belongs to and the exact circumstances of the crash, but typically yes, you will have to pay for any damage to the pole.

 If you’ve been involved in an accident, you should take the following steps: